darthwalsh/bin/apps/ReadItLater.md

 > [!WARNING] Shutting Down 2025-07-08
 > [Pocket is saying goodbye - What you need to know | Pocket Help](https://support.mozilla.org/en-US/kb/future-of-pocket)

+- [ ] Look into CSV export, and see if any rich contents are missing (reading percentage?) 📅 2025-07-01
 - [ ] Migrate app rich contents 📅 2025-07-08
 - [ ] Migrate app bookmark list 📅 2025-10-08
 Only use for ad-hoc reading